Psychoeducational & Psychological Evaluation

 Next Steps

-Specific questions?
-Email our Lead Assessment Specialist Teresa Lacks, LEP: Teresa@HopeAveTherapy.com
+Have specific questions?
+Email our Director of Assessment, Teresa Lacks, LEP: Teresa@HopeAveTherapy.com